MicrosoftDocs/WSL/WSL/tutorials/gui-apps.md

 # Run Linux GUI apps on the Windows Subsystem for Linux (preview)

-You can now preview Windows Subsystem for Linux (WSL) support for running Linux GUI applications (X11 and Wayland) on Windows in a fully integrated desktop experience.
+Windows Subsystem for Linux (WSL) now supports running Linux GUI applications (X11 and Wayland) on Windows in a fully integrated desktop experience.

 WSL 2 enables Linux GUI applications to feel native and natural to use on Windows.